 The heiress’s whims and scandals increased as years passed: she bought properties in the strangest places, and surrounded herself with artists like Andy Warhol and people from the fashion industry.

 Luck was never on her side, and some argue she never found happiness.
 Her only daughter, Arden, died a day after birth, and her friend, interior designer Eduardo Tirella, was accidentally killed by Duke herself in a freak accident at the gate of Rough Point, her mansion in Newport.

 She tried to find love in people outside her social circle, like her butler Bernard Lafferty, to whom she left millions in her will, or Chandi Heffner, a former Hare Krishna, whom she adopted, convinced that she was the reincarnation of her deceased daughter.
 That relationship did not last.
 Searching for the love she never received from her mother, she turned to people and tasks outside her moneyed circle, like working as a fashion editor for Harper’s Bazaar with a salary of $50 per week.
 She sought refuge in Shangri La, her Hawaiian paradise and solace in her love of art.
 To date the Doris Duke Foundation is one of the most generous supporters of art, medical research and environmental causes.

-Doris Duke´s legacy is still so prevalent that many books have been written about the heiress.
-The most recent, published this fall simultaneously with an exhibition at the Museum of Art and Design.
-The book and exhibition are titled Shangri La.
-The display in New York will run until January 2013, and after it will travel to six other institutions. ■
+Doris Duke’s legacy is still so prevalent that many books have been written about the heiress, resulting in a book and exhibition titled Shangri La, which was on display in New York and six other institutions in 2013. ■